Do You Know the Golf Cart Laws in Your Area?

 Golf carts are growing in popularity for their convenience and ease of use, as manufacturers are now able to construct them for road travel.
 In many communities, golf carts are the main mode of transportation.
-As the percentage of golf cart usage continues to increase, officials are trying to find ways to make room for them on the road among vehicles.
+As the percentage of golf cart usage continues to increase, officials are trying to find ways to make room for them on the road among vehicles by establishing set golf cart laws.

 In 2017, there were an estimated 18,300 golf cart injuries across the nation.
 In the last two years, golf cart crashes led to an estimated 35,000 trips to the ER.
 Though most are equipped with seat belts, their light-weight build and lower maximum speed make them vulnerable when driving in areas with motor vehicles.

-There may be local laws in place for PTV’s that vary from the above information.
+There may be local golf cart laws in place for PTV’s that vary from the above information.
 To be sure of the most accurate information, check with your local municipality.

 Regardless of the type of golf cart and the safety features in place, these vehicles are drastically more dangerous in the event of a crash when it involves a regular-sized motor vehicle.
 For that reason, please always exercise caution and adhere to the rules of the road when behind the wheel of a golf cart.